-This handmade hedgehog house has all the best features of our previous hedgehog boxes including an integrated entrance tunnel leading round to the hog nesting chamber, a good roof ventilation and essential floor drainage design.
-This high quality hedgehog home has a removable roof which is angled to disperse rain water over the back of the hedgehog box.
+This handmade hedgehog house has all the best features of our previous hedgehog boxes including an integrated entrance tunnel leading round to the hog nesting chamber with good roof ventilation.
+This high quality hedgehog home has been designed with a removable roof which is angled to disperse rain water over the back of the hedgehog box.

 The Gardenature hedgehog home is also fitted with a camera bracket and cable tray for you to optionally add a Gardenature camera system in the future if so required.
 Alternatively, if you want to purchase with a camera already installed now please click here

 Help the hedgehogs in your garden by providing a safe home for them over the winter months.